 Hailed by Gramophone for her “remarkably vibrant and flexible voice” and Opera News for her “wonderfully clear, pointed sound and the natural warmth she brings to her character”, soprano Katrina Thurman is one of the most promising talents of her generation, captivating audiences and critics alike with her distinctively beautiful voice, powerful stage presence, sensitive artistry, and physical beauty.

 The 2013-2014 season included her debut with Florentine Opera as Musetta in La bohème, her role debut as Marzelline in Beethoven's Fidelio with the Shippensburg Music Festival, and a concert appearance with Syracuse Opera.
-Upcoming engagements for 2014-2015 and beyond include her debut with Opera Philadelphia as Berta in Il barbiere di Siviglia, a return to Syracuse Opera as Adele in Die Fledermaus, presenting a master class and recital as a guest artist with Reinhardt University, and performing in concert with Indianapolis Opera.
+Engagements for 2014-2015 include her debut with Opera Philadelphia as Berta in Il barbiere di Siviglia, a return to Syracuse Opera as Adele in Die Fledermaus, presenting a master class and recital as a guest artist with Reinhardt University, and performing in concert with Indianapolis Opera.
 Future seasons will see her return to Opera Omaha as Berta in director Michael Shell’s sparkling Il barbiere di Siviglia and a return to Opera Philadelphia as Gianetta in L’elisir d’amore.

 In the 2012-2013 season, Ms. Thurman premiered the role of Isabella Beecher in Mrs. President with Anchorage Opera, sang Rosabella in The Most Happy Fella with Tulsa Opera, joined the New Jersey Symphony Orchestra for 'S Wonderful!
 'S Marvelous!
 Gershwin!, returned to Oper Bonn in Germany to reprise the role of Mrs. Naidoo in Philip Glass's Satyagraha, and headlined in a one woman cabaret at the University Club of New York.
 Her engagements for the 2011-2012 season included Hanna Glawari in The Merry Widow with Shreveport Opera, Gilda in Rigoletto with Sacramento Opera, Maria in The Sound of Music with Anchorage Opera, the cover of Eurydice in Telemann's Orpheus with New York City Opera, Sophie De Palma in Terrence McNally's Master Class with Alpine Theater Project, and Isabella Beecher in an evening of highlights from Victoria Bond’s Mrs. President at Symphony Space in New York in conjunction with Anchorage Opera.
 The 2010-2011 season's engagements for Ms. Thurman included a return to The Opera Show with the Kilworth House Theater in the UK, Yum-Yum in The Mikado with Syracuse Opera,